 Studwell attached this same subject through through a different lens.
-In Asian Godfathers, he tells the story through Asia’s business tycoons; from the taipans of Hong Kong to Stanley Ho – the Macau gambling tycoon.
+Studwell looks at it through the lens of the business community in these different countries.
+In Asian Godfathers, he tells the story through Asia’s business tycoons.
+From the taipans of Hong Kong to Stanley Ho – the Macau gambling tycoon.